Just 5 Essential Indian Spices You Need To Cook Indian Food

-Dish to try: The Next time you make a chilli beef or something similar try adding a a teaspoon of cumin powder and lift the flavours up like this recipe of Corned Beef Hash
+Dish to try: The Next time you make a chilli beef or something similar try adding a teaspoon of cumin powder and lift the flavours like this recipe of Corned Beef Hash

-Usage Tip: Like most ground Indian spices, coriander powder too can leave a pungent strong raw smell to the dish if not sauted well.
+Cooking Tip: Like most ground Indian spices, coriander powder too can leave a pungent strong raw smell to the dish if not sauteed well.

 Dish to try: Try adding coriander powder in your quinoa and taste the difference.
 Here is a recipe of Quinoa stuffed peppers for you to try.

 This is one of the authentic Indian spice blend that no Indian kitchen can do without.

 This Indian spice is a must-have to make your Indian pantry.

 Garam masala powder is essentially a blend of different spices not to be confused with curry powder.
 Garam masala powder and curry powder are two different Indian spice blends.

 Different regions of India have their own garam masala blends but its the North Indian Garam Masala blend which is broadly used in most dishes.

 Cooking Process: It can be used directly during the cooking process or sauteing or right at the end of cooking to impart flavour to the dish.

 Can also be used to make marinades.